cancerit/dockstore-cgpbigwig/README.md

 | --------------------------------------------- | ----------------------------------------------- |
 | [![Master Badge][travis-master]][travis-base] | [![Develop Badge][travis-develop]][travis-base] |

-## Available Tools
+## Current Tools

-Tools available in [cgpBigWig] currently supported in this docker are:
+Tools available in [cgpBigWig] supported in this docker are:

 * [bwcat] - Read the contents of a bigwig (.bw) file
 * [bwjoin] - Concatenate bigwig files together